-After free time in Kanazawa, take a short walk to the train station for the rail journey aboard the JR limited express Thunderbird to Kyoto (your luggage will travel separately by truck).
+After free time in Kanazawa, take a short walk to the train station for the rail journey aboard the JR limited express Thunderbird to Kyoto (two hours).

-On arrival you’re taken to the locally rated 4-star Kyoto Tokyu Hotel (4Q) where you stay for four nights.
+Transfer to the 4-star Kyoto Tokyu Hotel (4Q) where you stay for four nights.
 Facilities include an international restaurant, where you'll have breakfast, a bar, a Japanese restaurant with sushi bar, a Chinese restaurant, and a tea lounge.
 There's also an art gallery which is worth a look around if you get the chance.
 Of the 432 air-conditioned rooms, Saga guests stay in rooms equipped with a satellite television, telephone, hairdryer, internet access and a minibar (both extra charge).
 B

 Day 9 Kyoto